LREN-CHUV/python-base-docker-images/python-base/README.md

 # Python Base

-This is a base image for Python.
+This is a minimal base image for Python.

 ## Usage

 Dockerfile
 ```
   FROM hbpmip/python-base:0.2.0
 ```

 ## Build